-- All research involving human subjects, human material or human data must be in accordance with Declaration of Helsinki (https://www.who.int/bulletin/archives/79(4)373.pdf) and Council for International Organizations of Medical Sciences (CIOMS) guidelines (https://cioms.ch/).
-A statement detailing the name of the IRB and the reference number where appropriate, must appear in all manuscripts reporting such research.
+- A statement detailing the name of the IRB and the reference number, where appropriate, must appear in all manuscripts reporting such research.

-- All experimental and interventional studies must be accompanied by approval letter from IRB.
+- All experimental and interventional studies must be accompanied by an approval letter from IRB.

-- If a study has been granted exemption from ethics review, this should also be detailed in the manuscript and exemption letter signed by IRB Chair must be submitted with the manuscript.
-The Editor may contact the IRB for further information on special cases.
+- If a study has been granted an exemption from ethics review, this should also be detailed in the manuscript, and an exemption letter signed by the IRB Chair must be submitted with the manuscript.
+The Editor may contact the IRB for further information on exceptional cases.

 - The Editor reserves the right to reject a manuscript if the editor considers that the research has not been carried out within an appropriate ethical framework.

-- Retrospective ethics approval from IRB, in cases when a study has not been granted IRB approval prior to commencing, is usually not obtainable and it may not be possible to consider the manuscript for peer review.
-The decision on whether to proceed to peer review in such cases is at the Editor's discretion.
+- Retrospective ethics approval from IRB, in cases when a study has not been granted IRB approval before commencing, is usually not obtainable, and it may not be possible to consider the manuscript for peer review.
+The decision to proceed to peer review in such cases is at the Editor's discretion.

-- If tables, illustrations or photographs, which have already been published, are included, a letter of permission for re-publication should be obtained from author(s) of that research article as well as the editor of the journal where it was previously published.
+- If tables, illustrations or photographs that have already been published are included, a letter of permission for re-publication should be obtained from the author(s) of that research article and the editor of the journal where it was previously published.

-- Written consent to reproduce photographs, investigation reports (images of reports or other radiological images like X Ray, MRI scans etc.) of patients, should be sent with the manuscript.
+- Written consent to reproduce photographs and investigation reports (images of reports or other radiological images like X-Ray, MRI scans etc.) of patients should be sent with the manuscript.

-- Authors must declare time and place of the study.
+- Authors must declare the time and place of the study.

-- As the journal reserves the copyrights of the submitted articles, it is highly unethical to submit the same manuscript to multiple journals at the same time.
-If the author wishes to withdraw the manuscript during its processing, an official email needs to be sent the editor for withdrawal.
-No manuscript is considered “withdrawn” without official email sent to the editor.
+- If the author wishes to withdraw the manuscript during its processing, an official email needs to be sent to the editor for withdrawal.
+No manuscript is considered “withdrawn” without an official email sent to the editor.
 A manuscript cannot be withdrawn after its acceptance by the journal.

-- A declaration of conflict of interest must be signed by authors before publication.
+- Authors must sign a declaration of conflict of interest before publication.